-- 5.89 A review of all income budgets within the Transformation Directorate is underway, with £300k already being identified as unachievable in relation to ex LGSS income budgets for business systems and change management.
-These budgets were allocated between Councils as part of the general disaggregation principles for the County Council's budget.
-This has now been reflected as a pressure within the ICT budget. - 5.90 There is an estimated underspend of £605k (Period 9 £400k) in relation to in year transformation salaries and customer services.
-This reflects the significant level of vacancies held by those teams during 2021/22, plans are in place to recruit to the majority of these vacancies. - 5.91 The ICT budget is forecasting a pressure of £143k (Period 9 £75k).
-This is in relation to a historical budget pressure inherited from a legacy borough in relation to contract inflation and remote support from a contract with Capita. - 5.92 There are other savings which amount to £4k this is a movement of £11k from Period 9 where a pressure of £7k was reported.
+- 5.100 A review of all income budgets within the Transformation Directorate has already identified £300k as unachievable in relation to ex LGSS income budgets for business systems and change management.
+These budgets were allocated between the Councils as part of the general disaggregation principles for the County Council's budget.
+This has now been reflected as a pressure within the ICT budget. - 5.101 There is an estimated underspend of £477k (Period 10 £605k) in relation to in year transformation salaries and customer services.
+This reflects the significant level of vacancies held by those teams during 2021/22 and plans are in place to recruit to the majority of these vacancies.
+The reduction in the forecast underspend at Period 11 is due to a recharge from WNC (£131k) this relates to the NNC 50% share of costs incurred by the FN Programme in the early months of 2021/22, where interim staff were retained to complete critical activities. - 5.102 There is a forecast £48k pressure (Period 10 £68k) within the ICT budget that relates to unforeseen inflationary and licence costs associated with the property database software (Local Land and Property Gazetteer) - 5.103 The ICT budget is also forecasting a pressure of £65k (Period 10 £75k), largely caused by a historical budget pressure inherited from a legacy borough in relation to inflation and remote support costs from a contract with Capita. - 5.104 A net underspend of £88k on HR and Legal Services, due to vacancies held within the HR Service (£190k), offset by both a reduction in income derived from the delivery of training courses (£90k) and higher than anticipated external legal fees incurred by Legal Services (£12k). - 5.105 There are other savings which amount to £7k this is a movement of £11k from Period 10 where a pressure of £4k was reported.